-Format Description Factory Default To provide information about whom to contact in order to Max.
-31 Characters resolve problems, use this space to record contact information None of the person responsible for maintaining this AWK-4131A.
+Setting Description Factory Default Provides information about whom to contact in order to Max. of 31 characters resolve problems.
+Use this space to record contact information None of the person responsible for maintaining this AWK-3131A.

 Login Message

 Setting Description Factory Default Max. of 31 characters Enter a message to display to all users when they log in Blank